matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 24) All block storage systems use what block size?
 Answer: Block size can vary.
-Block sizes in a block storage system can vary; therefore, option D is the correct answer.
 Block size is established when a file system is created.
 4KB block sizes are commonly used in Linux.

 25) What is one of the direct advantages of using a message queue in distributed systems?